More About Volvo

 Volvo separated itself as the home to various significant new advances during the 1970s.
-Safety highlights, for example, childproof locks, collapsible steering columns and rear-facing child seats were developed and added to Volvo cars during this decade and these were only available in Volvo cars.
+Safety highlights, for example, childproof locks, collapsible steering columns, and rear-facing child seats were developed and added to Volvo cars during this decade, and these were only available in Volvo cars.

 Like BMWs and Saabs, Volvos turned into an American "elite class" most loved during the 1980s.
-The organization demonstrated its mechanical skill wasn't simply restricted to security when it revealed its first turbocharged vehicle.
+The organization demonstrated its mechanical skill but wasn't simply restricted to security when it revealed its first turbocharged vehicle.
 Before the decade was over, Volvo had uncovered new models like the front-wheel-drive 480 hatchbacks (for Europe) and the 780 roadsters.

-Not sure, how Volvo's new proprietor will manage the brand. yet there are chances that Volvo will keep on offering cars and SUVs which would be known for their blend of safety and driving performance.
+Not sure, how Volvo's new proprietor will manage the brand.
+Yet there are chances that Volvo will keep on offering cars and SUVs, which would be known for their blend of safety and driving performance.

 As the primary premium vehicle brand to focus on a hybrid or fully electric powertrain for every one of their models, Volvo Cars are taking a striking lead in the car market.
 They intend to drive the car industry forward with improvements to the climate along with the increment of business in this process.
 Volvo also plans to put one million electrified cars on roads by 2025.